Integrated representational signatures strengthen specificity in brains and models

 In SNF, we first convert the similarity matrix $S^v$ obtained from each metric $v$ into symmetricized distances: $Q^v_{ij}=\mathbf{1}_{i\neq j}\bigl(1-({S^v_{ij}+S^v_{ji}})/{2}\bigr)$.
-We then build an affinity $\mathbf{W}^v\in\mathbb{R}^{M\times M}$ using a Gaussian kernel with bandwidth $\sigma^v_{ij}=\mu\,({\bar{Q}^v(i,N_i)+\bar{Q}^v(j,N_j)+Q^v_{ij}})/{3}$, where $\bar{Q}^v(i,N_i)$ is the mean dissimilarity from $i$ to its $K = 20$ nearest neighbors $N_i$, and $\mu = 0.5$.
+We then build an affinity $\mathbf{W}^v$ using a Gaussian kernel with bandwidth $\sigma^v_{ij}=\mu\,({\bar{Q}^v(i,N_i)+\bar{Q}^v(j,N_j)+Q^v_{ij}})/{3}$, where $\bar{Q}^v(i,N_i)$ is the mean dissimilarity from $i$ to its $K = 5$ nearest neighbors $N_i$, and $\mu = 0.5$.
 Then we do row normalization and symmetricization and get $\widehat{\mathbf{W}}^{\,v}$.
 Subsequently, we perform iterative message passing on each graph.
 We initialize $\mathbf{P}^{(v)}_{0}=\widehat{\mathbf{W}}^{\,v}$; for $t=0,\dots,T-1$ let $\mathbf{P}^{(v)}_{t+1}=\mathcal{B}_\alpha\!\Big(\mathbf{S}^{(v)}\big(\tfrac{1}{|\mathcal{V}|-1}\sum_{u\neq v}\mathbf{P}^{(u)}_{t}\big)\mathbf{S}^{(v)\!\top}\Big)$, with $\mathcal{B}_\alpha(\mathbf{X})=(\mathbf{X}+\mathbf{X}^\top)/2+\mathbf{I}$ and $\mathbf{S}^{(v)}_{ij}=\widehat{\mathbf{W}}^{\,v}_{ij}/\sum_{k\in N_i}\widehat{\mathbf{W}}^{\,v}_{ik}$ if $j\in N_i$, else $0$.
 After $T=20$ rounds, the graphs are averaged, followed by row normalization and symmetrization, yielding a fused similarity matrix that highlights cross-metric consistent relationships while suppressing noise.

-For brain data, we used responses to the 1,000 shared natural images from the Natural Scenes Dataset (NSD)~\cite{nsd}, spanning 10 visual regions across 4 subjects.
-For artificial neural networks, we analyzed 35 ImageNet-trained models across 6 primary families: supervised CNNs, self-supervised CNNs, supervised Transformers, self-supervised Transformers, and the hybrid architectures ConvNeXt~\cite{convnet} and Swin~\cite{swin}, treated as distinct categories due to their CNN-Transformer design.
+For brain data, we used responses to the 1,000 shared natural images from the Natural Scenes Dataset (NSD)~\citep{nsd}.
+For models, our stimulus set is the ImageNet validation set~\citep{imagenet_cvpr09}.
+We analyzed 35 ImageNet-trained models across 6 primary families: supervised CNNs, self-supervised CNNs, supervised Transformers, self-supervised Transformers, and the hybrid architectures ConvNeXt~\cite{convnet} and Swin~\cite{swin}, treated as distinct categories due to their CNN-Transformer design.

 We compared representational similarity using RSA~\citep{rsa}, Linear CKA~\citep{kornblith2019similarity}, Soft Matching (SoftMatch)~\citep{khosla2024soft}, Procrustes~\citep{ding2021grounding}, and Linear Predictivity~\citep{yamins2014performance}.
 For models, we additionally included SVCCA~\citep{raghu2017svcca} and PWCCA~\citep{morcos2018insights}, which were excluded from brain analyses because their alignment values were inflated by the high voxel count relative to the number of stimuli.
 As a baseline, we symmetrized, min-max rescaled, and averaged all metric matrices to form a naïve aggregate similarity estimate.